 always on the red pill

 I am a Computer Science researcher, manager, and technology geek.
 I am best known for my work on Recommender Systems and Machine Learning, but I have also worked on Multimedia and Signal Processing in the past (see my Publications for more details).
-I am currently working for Quora as the VP of Engineering.
+I am currently leading Engineerng at Quora.
 I have a PhD on Computer Science and a degree in Telecommunications Engineering (roughly equivalent to ECE in the US).
 Before Quora, I was Research/Engineering Director at Netflix, where I led the Algorithms team in charge of the famous Netflix recommendations.
 In my previous lives I worked at Telefonica Research and also spent two years at UCSB working as the Technical Director of the Allosphere project (See my LinkedIn profile for more details on my positions).
 I now live in Los Gatos, CA, with my wife Natalia and our two wonderful children Aitor and Adriana.
 I am originally from Barcelona, and I am a big F.C.
 Barcelona fan.

 Years before that, I was Associate Director for the Media Arts and Technology Initiatives (MATi) at the University of California Santa Barbara and Research Director of the CREATE research center at that same university.

 As MATi's Associate Director my main mandate was to organize the multimedia research community around the Allosphere.

-I created and led the development of the CLAM framework for some time.
+I created and led the development of the CLAM framework for some time after my PhD.
 I am no longer active on the project.